 First Reconciliation for Children

-The Sacrament of First Reconciliation is celebrated here at St Luke’s for Children in year 2 or above who have been baptised.
+The Sacrament of First Reconciliation is celebrated here at St Luke’s for Children aged 7+ (or Year 2 or above) who have been baptised.
 First Reconciliation dates are organised at the beginning of each year in collaboration with St Luke’s Primary School.